 Truth™ "Maxim" Heavy Duty Hardware

-Welda’s Contour Series casements use 100% Truth quality hardware components completely backed by an industry leading Non-pro-rated Lifetime Warranty.
+Welda’s Super Saver Series casements use 100% Truth quality hardware components completely backed by an industry leading Non-pro-rated Lifetime Warranty.
 Featured above is the Fold-in operator.

 Multiple-Chamber Frames & Sashes

-Welda’s Contour Series feature multiple-chamber frames and sashes, which ensure greater thermal efficiency keeping homes warmer in the winter and cooler in the summer and with excellent sound proofing for a more peaceful environment.
+Welda’s Super Saver Series feature multiple-chamber frames and sashes, which ensure greater thermal efficiency keeping homes warmer in the winter and cooler in the summer and with excellent sound proofing for a more peaceful environment.

 Fusion Welded Corners